-GATE 2013 is giving a new direction to future of GATE exam.
+New GATE Score Calculating Formula – Keeping the novel directions GATE 2013 is giving to future of GATE exam GATE score calculator formula is designed.
 You would have seen my post on changes in GATE 2013 and their impact.
 One of the most prominent changes is GATE score calculating formula itself.

 The important Question is why to calculate GATE score is when marks are available.
 For my understanding it’s just a measure of one’s success in GATE exam normalized with the number of candidates appeared (previously) or marks of number of students qualified (now).